 ESHRE Research Grants are paid in instalments every 12 months.
 The instalments, except in case of pre-financing, will take the form of a reimbursement based on the financial progress reports to be provided to ESHRE, according to the costs that are actually incurred for the project during each defined period.

-All details on pre-financing, interim payments and final payment at the end of the project will be specified in the Grant Project Agreement.
+All details on pre-financing, interim payments and final payment at the end of the Project will be specified in the GPA, including its annexes.

 6.7 Publication and exploitation of results

 Acknowledging ESHRE support